 - Website – https://www.kasualapp.com/

-The founder of Hater Dating App is Brendan Alper and he founded Hater after leaving his job at Goldman Sachs, it was discovered in 2016.
+The founder of the hater dating app is Brendan Alper, he was founded in 2016 after he left his job at Goldman Sachs.

 What happened to the hater app?